kittenlogic/unsupervised-pleasures/_posts/2020-10-10-queer-ai-ultimate-fantasy-011.md

 Our first

-While cruising the gayborhoods of Atlanta, Floridaor my best friend Joan was leaving for San Francisco for the summer, I asked
+While cruising the gayborhoods of Atlanta, Florida or my best friend Joan was leaving for San Francisco for the summer, I asked,

 Why do you always have to be so politically incorrect?